The Zookeeper (2011)

 Nate’s Grade: C-

-Posted on December 26, 2011, in 2011 Movies and tagged adam sandler, bad movies, comedy, jon favreau, judd apatow, ken jeong, kevin james, leslie bibb, maya rudolph, nat faxon, nick nolte, rosario dawson, sylvester stallone, talking animals.
+Posted on December 26, 2011, in 2011 Movies and tagged adam sandler, comedy, jon favreau, judd apatow, ken jeong, kevin james, leslie bibb, maya rudolph, nat faxon, nick nolte, rosario dawson, sylvester stallone, talking animals.
 Bookmark the permalink.
 Leave a comment.